-Pyrethrum (Tanacetum) are hardy perennials that are frequently grown as hardy annuals in the garden.
+Pyrethrum (Now classified as Chrysanthemum or Tanacetum plants), are hardy perennials.
+That said, they are frequently grown as hardy annuals in the garden.

-They vary in height from 10 to 90 cm; this makes them a versatile plant for use in borders or edging.
+They vary in height from 10 to 90 cm (4 to 36 inches).
+This makes them a versatile plant in the garden, and they are ideal for use in borders or edging.

-Plants bloom from the middle of spring to summer, and carry flowers reminiscent of daisies; the petals may be red, purple, pink or white.
-Foliage is often fern-like.
+Pyrethrum plant species bloom from the middle of spring to summer.
+In bloom, they carry flowers reminiscent of daisies.
+The petals may be red, purple, pink or white.

 Some common names for Pyrethrum (Tanacetum) plant genus members include Painted Daisy, Tansy, and Feverfew.